 Basic course dealing with the nature of correctional work; aims and objectives of correctional administration; probation and parole; skills, knowledge and attitudes required for employment in this field; types of institutions and services; career opportunities.

 84 Security Administration (3)

-Methods and techniques of security protection for buildings, personnel, business, industrial, technological equipment, and basic security management concepts.
+Lecture, 3 hours.
+Methods and techniques of security protection for buildings, personnel, business, basic security management concepts.